 JINGLE BELLS TELETHON- The History, The Tradition

-Since that first year of raising close to $500, to last years’ total of more than $115,000, close to $2,000,000 worth of food and toy donations have been donated.
-That translates to 10’s of thousands of people being helped over the years.
+That first year the Jaycees raised close to $500, and now the program generates close to $100,000 each year.
+That translates to 10’s of thousands of people being helped over the telethon’s 70 years.

 It is a very simple concept.
-Invite people to donate money, ask others to entertain those wonderful people and lastly, use that money to buy food and gifts for families in need during the holidays.
+Invite people to share their talent on a December night, ask for monetary donations to help pay for all the food and toys, then give it to the people who need it!
 Although the whole idea is simple…actually going from point A to point Z involves a lot of planning and a lot of effort.

-The Alexandria Jaycees are the backbone behind all of the planning.
-Over the years, they have gone from a telethon on radio that served Douglas County to a live telethon on television that encompasses communities in a 60 mile radius around the Alexandria Lakes Area.
+The Jingle Bells Foundation is the backbone behind all of the planning.
+Over the years, they have gone from a telethon on radio that served Douglas County to a live telethon on television that encompasses communities in a 45-mile radius around the Alexandria Lakes Area.

 The Broadcast- In the first ten years of the Jingle Bells Telethon, the radio waves provided entertainment and encouragement to thousands.
 KXRA radio was very generous with their time and resources, and the Alexandria Jaycees were as well.
 The telethon moved to television in 1958 with the creation of a local television station (KCMT).
 In order to accommodate the live audiences that longed for the entertainment, the Jaycees and KCMT/KXRA held the telethon in the State and Andria theatres.
 The telethon eventually made its way back into the KCMT studio.
 Dozens of hosts led the charge and hundreds upon hundreds of talented people came into your living rooms for one night a year.

 The Food & Toy Baskets- In the beginning, donations were gathered and food packages were delivered on the night of the telethon.
 Because of the huge volume of donations and the overwhelming need in the community, that has become impossible.
-Now it takes weeks to collect the money and two full days to coordinate and deliver the food and toy baskets.
-In addition to more than 30 Jaycee members (and their families), hundreds of people donate their time and talents.
+Now it takes weeks to collect the money and two full days to coordinate and implement the delivery of the food and toy baskets.
+In addition to the Jingle Bells Foundation members (and their families), hundreds of people donate their time and talents.
 It would take a book to describe all that has to happen to make the Jingle Bells program work; however, each year it is not only a success, it’s a reminder that the spirit of giving is a very powerful unifying tool.